-Thanks to generous grants from the Camas Educational Foundation for 2014-2018, our IAA students greatly benefit from working with professional artists who have taught workshops that integrated their art form with our academic themes.
+Thanks to generous grants from the Camas Educational Foundation in 2014-2018 and the ongoing support of the Friends of Camas Arts, our IAA students benefit from working with professional artists who have taught workshops that integrated their art form with our academic themes.
 Our residency program has been a huge success!

 |Renée Adams, Dancer, Arts Manager|